zzzprojects/docs/learndapper.com/pages/saving-data/insert.md

 description: The Dapper Execute method allows you to insert single data or insert multiple rows.
 In addition, you can use Dapper Plus to BulkInsert data in your database.
 canonical: /saving-data/insert
 status: Published
-lastmod: 2025-06-15
+lastmod: 2025-07-10
 ---

 # Inserting Data With Dapper

-To insert data in Dapper, you need to write your `INSERT` sql statement and call the [Execute](/non-query) method.
+To insert data in Dapper, you need to write your `INSERT` SQL statement and call the [Execute](/non-query) method.
 Make sure to use [parameters](/parameters) when passing your values to avoid SQL Injection.

-In this article, we will talk about the 4 most common scenarios for inserting:

 - [Inserting single row](#dapper-insert)
 - [Inserting single row asynchronously](#dapper-insert-async)